Finding inspiration comes easy to some of us and proves harder for others.

 External inspiration can be evoked by observing what´s happening around us.
 Listening to music that inspires, watching lovers stroll around town, overhearing a conversation in a coffee shop.
 External inspiration offers almost endless resources.
 Such observations of the world around us often lead to very relatable, storytelling scenarios.
 Songs that come to mind would be “She´s a maniac” by Flashdance or “San Francisco” by Scott McKenzie, which illustrates the energy of a city.
 Something that’s clearly inspired by watching what´s going on around us.

 A lot of times internal and external inspiration go hand in hand, too!
+Check our post on How to find inspiration when you have absolutely none.

 If you look at your songwriting process, you might find that one sort of inspiration dominates.
 In my case it is internal inspiration, due to my being an introvert and the need to be alone a lot!
 However, I will sometimes (if not often) incorporate external inspiration as well!
 For example when discovering new music I love or when writing about a party I attended or a fun trip I went on.
 It´s a matter of the right dosage!